 Debt Rescue is a specialists debt management company with a focus on helping Aussies out of Debt.
 It offers a range of debt relief solutions including Debt Agreement Proposals.
-For more information or for general assistance with your debt, call Debt Rescue today on 1800 00 3328 and Talk to An Aussie Who Cares.
+For more information on Debt Agreements, its benefits and consequences or for general assistance with your debt, call Debt Rescue today on 1800 560 572 and Talk to An Aussie Who Cares.

 For more information on Debt Agreements and how they can help you find financial relief, check out our Debt Agreement page.